katzer/cordova-plugin-background-mode/plugins/cordova-plugin-background-mode/README.md

     $ cordova plugin add cordova-plugin-background-mode --searchpath <path>

-__Note:__ In combination with the `cordova-plugin-wkwebview-engine` plugin the UIBackgroundModes section added by the plugin inside the *-Info.plist can be removed.
-That might increase the chance to submit the app to the app store.

 ## Usage
 The plugin creates the object `cordova.plugins.backgroundMode` and is accessible after the *deviceready* event has been fired.